johnpuddephatt/zerowaste/src/tips/zero-waste-shops-in-leeds.md

 	mso-bidi-theme-font:minor-bidi;
 	mso-fareast-language:EN-US;}
 </style>
-<!\[endif]-->
+<!\\[endif]-->

 <!--StartFragment-->

 **[Adam & Eco](https://www.instagram.com/adamandeco/)** – ‘The smallest soap shop in Leeds’ based in [Leeds Kirkgate Market](https://www.facebook.com/LeedsMarkets/) (in original 1904 market hall, near the M&S heritage unit) and [online](https://www.adamandeco.com/?fbclid=IwAR3C4-vp-u19KnVo9pojarUieJnRQU423thSxrdUrJBScpY3vXT3aqkPtJc).
-The best place to buy natural soap, shampoo and conditioner bars.
+One of the best place to buy natural soap, shampoo and conditioner bars.
 No plastic, no palm oil and no SLS or parabens.

 **[Cleen-Bees Eco Refill Station](https://www.facebook.com/Cleen-Bees-Eco-Refill-Station-103193431482344/?ref=page_internal)** – Located on Town Street in Farsley.
 A place to refill household, laundry detergents, soaps, shampoos, with bamboo and bee inspired products too.
 There’s also a refillable dried food section.